MohamedMamdouh1999/MohamedMamdouh1999/README.md

 ## What I know :computer:
 - **Frontend Development**
-	- HTML - HTML5
+	- HTML
-	- CSS - CSS3
+	- CSS
 	- Javascript
 	- ES6+
-	- JSON
-	- AJAX
-	- Restful APIS
-	- Regular Expression
 	- Typescript
-  - jQuery
-  - Bootstrap5
+  - Sass (SCSS)
-  - SCSS
+  - Bootstrap
   - Angular

-  - Angular Material Design
-  - RXJS
-  - Git
+- **Others**
 	-  GitHub

-- **Others**
-	-  Postman API
 	-  Figma
-	-  Agile

 ## What I want to do next :thinking:
+- NGRX
 - React.js with Redux (to become a Front End Developer (Angular | React.js))
 - Backend Development (Node.js) (to become a Full-Stack developer or Mean-Stack or Mearn-Stack)